Getting Started with autoharp

 all_results <- do.call(rbind, results_list)

-log_summary(all_results)Checking Code Style
+log_summary("output/render_one.log")Checking Code Style

 autoharp integrates with the lintr package